 - Cash flow problems due to slow-paying clients

-- Clients have good commercial credit
+- Clients with good commercial credit

-- Profit margins exceed 15%
+- Profit margins exceeding 15%

 - Unencumbered invoices